debops/debops/docs/guides.rst

 * Remove the `ciphertext block device` information from :file:`/etc/crypttab`
 * Shredder the keyfile on the remote host under :file:`/var/local/keyfiles/example1_keyfile.raw`
-* Shredder the header backup on the remote host under :file:`/var/backups/luks_header_backup/example1_header_backup.raw` (This is technically not needed as the LUKS header is still present and left intact on the `ciphertext block device`, but ``absent`` is designed to remove all files/traces previously created by the role.
-Note that one copy of the LUKS header is still present on the Ansible controller)
+* Shredder the header backup on the remote host under :file:`/var/backups/luks_header_backup/example1_header_backup.raw`

 Note that shredder means that to overwrite the file 42 times before removing it.
 Depending on where those files where stored that might not have the desired